MicrosoftDocs/win32/desktop-src/winmessenger/im-dmessengerprivateevents.md

 ---
 title: DMessengerPrivateEvents interface
 description: Do not use.
-The DMessengerPrivateEvents dispinterface fires events in the Messenger client when notifications from IMessengerPrivate are received. ms.assetid: '96185ddd-63f1-4cd7-85c9-3e7be96ef3a7'
+The DMessengerPrivateEvents dispinterface fires events in the Messenger client when notifications from IMessengerPrivate are received. ms.assetid: 96185ddd-63f1-4cd7-85c9-3e7be96ef3a7
+keywords:
+- DMessengerPrivateEvents interface Windows Messenger
-keywords: ["DMessengerPrivateEvents interface Windows Messenger", "DMessengerPrivateEvents interface Windows Messenger , described"]
+- DMessengerPrivateEvents interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: